Blackpool is one of the most deprived towns in the UK. It has more children pro rata in care than anywhere else and has more male suicides.

 How will it happen?

-- Born and Bred Network – establishing a network of alumni for Blackpool to influence nationally and help drive activity locally, promote funding requests and help find good people to lead activity.
+- Born and Bred Network – we are starting to establish a network of alumni for Blackpool and the Fylde Coast, who will influence nationally, help drive activity locally, promote funding requests and help to find good people to lead activity.

-- A Blackpool Social Innovation Campus – creating living accommodation for motivated, skilled young people from Teach First, Police Now and the charity ‘Year Here’ at the same time as bringing new ideas on how to tackle some of Blackpool’s social challenges
+- A Social Innovation Campus – we will aim to create living accommodation for motivated, skilled young people from Teach First, Police Now and other similar schemes who recruit people with new ideas on how to tackle some of Blackpool’s social challenges.

 - A Housing Campaign – establishing a group of national housing experts to act as advocates, providing expert scrutiny, reviewing options for large-scale intervention and campaigning to amend the national policy.